NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-air-gapped.rst

    $ kubectl create configmap repo-config -n gpu-operator --from-file=<path-to-repo-list-file>

+Update the ``custom-repo.list`` file and config map as appropriate if the containerization software platform, such as Tanzu, upgrades the Kubernetes cluster nodes to a newer operating system version.

 After the config map is created, update ``values.yaml`` with this information to let the GPU Operator mount the repo configuration within the ``driver`` container to pull required packages.
 Based on the OS distribution the GPU Operator automatically mounts this config map into the appropriate directory.